KxSystems/docs-v1/docs/ref/dictsandtables.md

 ## `xdesc`

-Syntax: `cols xdesc table`
+Syntax: `x xdesc y`

-Where `cols` is a symbol vector of column names defined in `table`, which is passed by
+Where `x` is a symbol vector of column names defined in `y`, which is passed by

-- value, returns `table`
+- value, returns
-- reference, updates `table`
+- reference, updates

-sorted in descending order by `cols`.
+`y` sorted in descending order by `x`.

 The `` `s# `` attribute is not set.
 The sort is stable, i.e. it preserves order amongst equals.